TexasInstruments/edgeai-tensorlab/docs/setup_instructions.md

 #### Requirement: ModelZoo
-DNN Models, config files and pre-imported/calibrated artifacts that are used in this benchmark are provided in another repository called **[Jacinto-AI-ModelZoo](https://git.ti.com/cgit/jacinto-ai/jacinto-ai-modelzoo/about/)**.
+DNN Models, config files and pre-imported/calibrated artifacts that are used in this benchmark are provided in another repository called **[EdgeAI-ModelZoo](https://github.com/TexasInstruments/edgeai-modelzoo)**.
 Please see the documentation of that repository to understand how to clone it.
-After cloning, jacinto-ai-benchmark and jacinto-ai-modelzoo must be inside the same parent folder for the default settings to work.
+After cloning, edgeai-benchmark and edgeai-modelzoo must be inside the same parent folder for the default settings to work.

-Jacinto-AI-ModelZoo uses git-lfs, so please install git-lfs before cloning.
-After cloning, **jacinto-ai-benchmark** and **jacinto-ai-modelzoo** must be in the same parent folder.
+After cloning, **edgeai-benchmark** and **edgeai-modelzoo** must be in the same parent folder.

 #### Requirement: Datasets